 This project will improve husbandry methods to support increased oyster production for sustainable industry expansion; assess the potential of half-pearl farming in Vietnam; and evaluate socioeconomic aspects of half-pearl culture in Tonga and Vietnam.

 Expected project outcomes

-- Expansion of half-pearl culture and associated activities in Tonga providing broader income generating and livelihood options at community level and improved potential to generate export income.
+- Expanding half-pearl culture and associated activities in Tonga, providing broader income generating and livelihood options at a community level and improved potential to generate export income.

-- Establishment of a new aquaculture commodity in Vietnam contributing to domestic and export earnings of a country with an established aquaculture industry.
+- Establishing a new aquaculture commodity in Vietnam, contributing to domestic and export earnings of a country with an established aquaculture industry.

 - Economic and social impacts resulting from more reliable oyster culture methods and industry expansion, including increased opportunity for export income, greater opportunity for individuals and community groups to engage with pearl culture and associated activities (i.e. handicraft production), and improved livelihood opportunities particularly for women and youth.

-- Increased capacity for sustainable culture of pearl oysters within partner organisations and more broadly within industry stakeholders.
+- Increasing capacity for a sustainable culture of pearl oysters within partner organisations and more broadly within industry stakeholders.